pankosmia/desktop-app-template/branding/README.md

    - Note that re-running these script over-writes files it just created (or any other files of the same names).

 Review the following after running this script:
-- In the `building blocks/for_favicon_ico` subdirectory of `branding`, look at both images at 100% resolutions to confirm they are as desired.
-Adjust or change each manually as needed.
+- In the `building blocks/for_favicon_ico` subdirectory of `branding`, look over the rendering quality of both images at 100% resolutions.
+They may require customization.
+See [Design Tips](#design-tips).
   - To recreate favicon.ico from custom files, in a terminal from the `building blocks/for_favicon_ico` subdirectory of `branding` run:
     - `magick -verbose favicon_16x16.png favicon_32x32.png favicon.ico` Replace magick with convert on older linux installs.
   - If you make any changes and run the script on the line immediately above, then also replace the `favicon.ico` in the `globalBuildResources` directory with your improved version.
 - If `favicon_16x16.png` was improved, then copy it over `globalBuildResources/favicon.png` (used by Electron).
 - If `favicon_32x32.png` was improved, then copy it over `globalBuildResources/favicon@2x.png` (used by Electron).
+- If any changes are made to one or both of the last two files mentioned above, then see [favicon*.png - Electronite Browser Window icon (Windows and Linux)](#electron) for the names a file-sizes of other globalBuildResources/favicon*.png to review for potential similar customizations at 20px, 24px and 28px.

 <span id="generate-icon-icns">&nbsp;</span>
 ### icon*.png's for icon.icns - MacOS Desktop (Applications, Launchpad, and Dock icon) <sub><sup>... [↩](#toc)</sup></sub>